 Finale Weekend and “The Great Performing Rope”

 The Berwick 900 programme ended with The Great Performing Rope and The Arty-Facts Show, which showcased the skills and imagination of local artists and craftspeople inspired by all the elements of the Berwick 900 Festival.

-A 900 metre rope wrapped with memories and artefacts and stung with tags displaying the memories, hopes and wishes for the future contributed by people of all ages was woven through the town’;s streets.
+A 900 metre rope, wrapped with artefacts and strung with tags displaying the memories, hopes and wishes for the future contributed by people of all ages, was woven through the town’s streets.
 At the Quayside, there were rope-based games, storytelling and music throughout the weekend.

-The Arty Facts Show featured the completed Berwick 900 Timeline, illustrated by local artist Tony Johnson and the Berwick 900 Wall hanging, designed by Margaret Kenny and designed around some lines from Dr. Keith Armstrong’s poem Song for Northumberland.
+The Arty Facts Show featured the completed Berwick 900 Timeline depicting key events from 900 years of the town’s history, illustrated by local artist Tony Johnson, and the Berwick 900 Wall-hanging, designed by Margaret Kenny around some lines from Dr. Keith Armstrong’s poem Song for Northumberland.

-The event was opened by Dr Amrstrong reading his poem, accompanied on the Northumbrian pipes by Anne Sessoms.
+The event was opened by Dr Amrstrong reading his poem, accompanied by Anne Sessoms playing the Northumbrian pipes..

 In addition to the Timeline and Wall-hanging, the Guildhall was filled with displays and demonstrations illustrating the wide range of art and crafts activities that had taken place during the Berwick 900 Festival.